The Impact of Australian Immigration Policies on the Trades Sector

 StoneworksCertificate III in StonemasonryTraining in stone cutting and installation

 Australia’s skilled occupation lists, which include the Short-term Skilled Occupation List (STSOL), Medium and Long-term Strategic Skills List (MLTSSL), and the Regional Occupation List (ROL), are used to determine eligibility for various skilled visas.
-These lists are periodically updated to reflect the changing needs of the Australian labor market.
+These lists are periodically updated to reflect the changing needs of the Australian labor market, impacting trade jobs in Australia.

 Discover your ideal job match!